cbsd/cbsd.io/docs/cbsd/docs/what-you-need-to-know-about.md

 To create a jail with a readonly base, pass the flag `baserw=0`.
 Instead of writing to the base, the new jail will use the standard base from `$workdir/basejail/$basename`.
 Jails with a read only base are stored in the directory `$workdir/jails/$jname`.
 Any `baserw=0` jail will mount the `$basename `through nullfs.
 This allows for the easy upgrade of all `baserw=0 `jails, as upgrading the `$basename `jail upgrades all of the jails using it.
 Another advantage is the fact that if a read only jail is compromised, the attacker will be unable to modify anything in base as it is read only.

 `baserw=1`; When a new jail is created with the flag ` baserw=1`, the jail will have the ability to write to it's own base.
 Jails with this ability store data in the directory `$workdir/jails-data/$jname`.

-CBSD uses the standard directories specified by jail(8).
-This allows jails to migrated to or from any other jail management system that also follows the standards set by jail.
-The goal for the directories where jails are stored is to be consistent, and adhere to the jail standards.
-This allows for the greatest compatibility.

 Note: When using the jail type md, the directory `$workdir/jails-data/$jname`will contain the image of the jail.